Colstuwjx/polymer-tutorial/Chapter_1/chapter_1.md

 # follow its steps..
 # ask you add web-component test tool.
-# Would you like to include web-component-test
+Would you like to include web-component-test er?
+(Y/n) Y
-er?
-(Y/n)
 # ask you add the docs
-# Would you like to include recipe docs?
-(Y/n)
+Would you like to include recipe docs?
+(Y/n) Y
 # then, be patient with it.

 ```